Bells of the Rockies Members

 practice.
 She currently lives in Firestone with her husband, Clint, and their 2 dogs and 2 cats.

 Chris Vickers has been a ringer with Bells of the Rockies since fall, 2000.
 A music minor with tons of college experience playing saxophone in quartet ensemble, marching band, concert band and jazz band, Bells of the Rockies provides the ultimate in ensemble playing and continues to be a musical outlet and means for challenge and growth.
 She currently serves on the Bells of the Rockies Board as Personnel Committee Chair.

 Chris teaches high school math at Roosevelt High School in Johnstown, Colorado.
 A Wisconsin native, she enjoys the Colorado climate but still follows her beloved Badgers and Packers.
 Chris lives in Greeley with her husband Jeff and their cat Sushi.

 Susan Chapman is thrilled to be a part of Bells of the Rockies.
 She has wanted to be a part of this amazing group for several years, and her schedule finally allowed her the opportunity to participate.
 Susan has lived in Loveland most of her adult life.
 She is a retired teacher, having taught 3rd, 4th, and 5th grades and elementary music for many years.
 She directs two handbell choirs at Mountain View Presbyterian Church

-Kathleen Hettinger has been ringing with Bells of the Rockies for 11 years.
-Bells have been a part of her life for 28 years.
-She currently serves the Bells of the Rockies Board as Chair of Logistics (the ‘can we fit in that space’, schlepping and setting up committee).
+Kathleen Hettinger has been ringing with Bells of the Rockies for 12 years.
+Bells have been a part of her life for 29 years.
+She serves the Bells of the Rockies Board as Chair of Logistics (the ‘can we fit in that space’, schlepping and setting up committee).

 Lori is a school nurse in Greeley, Colorado and enjoys gardening, reading, quilting and scrapbooking in her spare time.
 She has 3 grown children.
 She and her puppy LuLu live in Greeley.